AMERICAN RABBIT HOUND ASSOCIATION

 Hunts listed in

-The Rabbit Hunter must list the date of the hunt, the location of
+the date of the hunt, the location of the hunt, the contact person(s) for

-hunt (LP, BP, PP, GB or GP), whether a Grand Rabbit Championship Class or a
+information about the hunt, the type of hunt (LP, BP, PP, GB or GP), whether

-Bench Show will be held, and the entry deadline.
-If a club is hosting a
+entry deadline.
+If a club is hosting a licensed hunt which will be a two- or

-entered after the deadline on the first day for any class, unless it is very
+day for any class, unless it is very specifically stated in

-Hunter magazine separately.
+The Rabbit Hunter magazine separately.

 d.

-All hounds entered in the hunt must be NKC
+entered in the hunt must be NKC registered and their owner must belong to an

-becomes a member of an ARHA club, he/she forfeits all rights to pursue in a
+ARHA club.
+When an individual becomes a member of an ARHA club, he/she

-court of law, legal measures against the ARHA Little Pack National
+forfeits all rights to pursue in a court of law, legal measures against the

-organization, the National Officers, including, but not limited to, the
+ARHA Little Pack National organization, the National Officers, including,

-President of ARHA, Chairman of the Board, Secretary/Treasurer, Chairman of
+but not limited to, the President of ARHA, Chairman of the Board,

-the Watchdog Committee and other Committee Members.
+Secretary/Treasurer, Chairman of the Watchdog Committee and other Committee

 e.

-The hunt must be conducted under all ARHA rules,
+The hunt must

-policies, and procedures.
-All clubs must obtain a permit or authorization
+be conducted under all ARHA rules, policies, and procedures.
+All clubs must

-from their State Department of Fish and Wildlife (if a permit is required in
+obtain a permit or authorization from their State Department of Fish and

-that state) for all licensed hunts to protect the out of state participants
+Wildlife (if a permit is required in that state) for all licensed hunts to

-from receiving citations for not having a hunting license.
-Clubs that fail
+having a hunting license.
+Clubs that fail to do so are liable and

-to do so are liable and responsible to pay for citations that are received
+responsible to pay for citations that are received by out of state

-by out of state contestants participating in their licensed hunts.
+contestants participating in their licensed hunts.

 f.

-There must be a minimum of 10 Open Class hounds
+There must be a

-entered and present to conduct an Open Class ARHA licensed hunt.
-There must
+minimum of 10 Open Class hounds entered and present to conduct an Open Class

-be a minimum of 3 Rabbit Champion hounds entered and present to conduct a
+ARHA licensed hunt.
+There must be a minimum of 3 Rabbit Champion hounds

-Rabbit Championship Hunt.
-There must be a minimum of 3 Grand Rabbit Champion
+entered and present to conduct a Rabbit Championship Hunt.
+There must be a

-hounds entered and present to conduct a Grand Rabbit Championship Hunt.
+minimum of 3 Grand Rabbit Champion hounds entered and present to conduct a

-(Note: All hounds must be
+All hounds must be present at the

-present at the staging area; present means that hounds entered in the hunt
+staging area; present means that hounds entered in the hunt must be on the

 g.

-The use of firearms, weapons, alcoholic beverages,
+firearms, weapons, alcoholic beverages, marijuana, illegal or non-prescribed

-marijuana, illegal or non prescribed drugs are prohibited from all individuals participating in an
+drugs are prohibited from all individuals participating in an ARHA licensed

 h.

-All ARHA/NKC sanctioned hunts must offer an Open and Champion Class in the
+All ARHA/NKC sanctioned hunts must offer an Open and Champion Class

-B. The Big Five Little Pack hunts are the World
+Five Little Pack hunts are the World Hunt, Little World Hunt, Grand

-Hunt, Little World Hunt, Grand Nationals, North American Championships, and
+Nationals, North American Championships, and Spring Nationals.

 1.

-To qualify for the World Hunt Little Pack Open
+To qualify for the World Hunt Little

-Class Competition, a hound must have placed
+Pack Open Class Competition, a hound must have placed

-1st thru 5th place in at
+1st thru 5th place in at least one (1) ARHA licensed hunt within

-least one (1) ARHA licensed hunt within the time frame of after the previous
+the time frame of after the previous World Hunt to the present World Hunt,

-World Hunt to the present World Hunt, and must show proof of the same at the
+and must show proof of the same at the time of entering the hound.

 2.

-A State hunt shall not be
+A State hunt

-scheduled the same weekend as one of the Big Five hunts.
+shall not be scheduled the same weekend as one of the Big Five hunts.

 3.

-Normally 3 of the Big Five hunts are to be
+Normally 3 of the Big Five hunts are to

-scheduled in the spring and 2 are to be scheduled in the fall.
+be scheduled in the spring and 2 are to be scheduled in the fall.

 4.

-Judges at all Big Five Hunts shall be paid not less
+Judges at all Big Five Hunts shall be

 5.

-The Chairman of the Watchdog Committee shall serve
+The Chairman of the Watchdog Committee

-as Master of Hounds at the World Hunt.
+shall serve as Master of Hounds at the World Hunt.

 a.

-If the Chairman of the Watchdog Committee is not
+If the Chairman

-present, another member of the Watchdog Committee shall serve.
+of the Watchdog Committee is not present, another member of the Watchdog

 b.

-If none of the Watchdog Committee members are
+If none of the

-present, the host club shall provide the Master of Hounds.
+Watchdog Committee members are present, the host club shall provide the

 6.

-It is mandatory for
+It is

-Big Five Hunts.
+field in all Big Five Hunts.

 7.

-A member of the Executive
+A member of

-will be appointed.
+Committee will be appointed.

 The host club will be responsible for gas & lodging for the Master of